How to build your own ASP-based system?!: Meta programming

 \subsubsection{Here-and-there models}

-The logical foundations of ASP rest upon the logic of Here-and-There~(\HT;~\cite{heyting30a}), or more specifically its non-monotonic extension called Equilibrium Logic~(\EL;~\cite{pearce96a}).
+The logical foundations of ASP rest upon the logic of Here-and-There~(\HT;~\citeNP{heyting30a}), or more specifically its non-monotonic extension called Equilibrium Logic~\cite{pearce96a}.
 Informally, interpretations in \HT\ consist of pairs of interpretations $(H,T)$ such that $H\subseteq T$.
 The intuition of using two such sets is that atoms in $H$ are the ones that can be proved, atoms not in $T$ are those for which no proof exists, and, finally, atoms in $T\setminus H$ are assumed to hold but have not been proved.
 A total \HT~model $(T,T)$ is an equilibrium model if there is no \HT~model $(H,T)$ with $H\subset T$.
 In such a case, $T$ is also called a stable model.
-See~\parencite{pearce96a} for a comprehensive account of these logics.
+A comprehensive account of \HT\ is given by~\citeANP{pearce96a}~\citeNN{pearce96a}.